-14 Days in 2013
+14 Days in 2014

 "As a graduate of the class, I would encourage anyone who is interested in the program, or any of the BTN events, to get involved, you'll have fun, learn much about our local plant communities, make new friends, and you'll be making a difference." - Kevin Doherty

 Back to Natives Restoration, in a cooperative agreement with the Cleveland National Forest, will provide hands on habitat restoration training over the course of a 7 week training program.
 Each training session will focus on specific aspects of the restoration process from tool and trail safety training, to native and non native plant identification, proper site entry/exit protocol as well as mechanical/physical abatement techniques to reduce soil disturbance and possible weed seed germination.
 Graduates of this course are certified to lead groups of volunteers in habitat restoration projects.
 This is a REAL CLASS.
 Expect weekly quizzes, homework and a final exam!
-Graduates are required to complete one year of volunteerism with BTN, a minimum 2 hours each month!
+Thursday classes are 6-8:30PM and Saturday classes are 9AM to 2PM.

 Jan.
-17 Orientation
+23 Orientation

 Jan.
-26 USFS Volunteer Training
+25 USFS Volunteer Training

 Feb.
-2 Field Lab: Sub-Shrubs
+1 Field Lab: Site Assessment

 Feb.
-7 Shrubs & Small trees
+13 Shrubs & Small trees

 Feb.
-9 Field Lab: Shrubs & small trees
+15 Field Lab: Shrubs & small trees

 Feb.
-14 Mustards, Chemical/Bio Controls
+20 Mustards, Chemical/Bio Controls

 Feb.
-16 Field Lab: Mustards
+22 Field Lab: Mustards

 Mar.
-2 Final Exam
+6 Final Exam - written

 Who’s invited: Anyone interested in hiking Orange County trails to identify invasive plants, remove them when possible, and report them when assistance is needed.
 Staff and Volunteers from all wildland agencies, organizations and non-profits are also welcome to participate, and then share the knowledge and skills gained to restore their own lands.
 Age requirement: 16 years and older.
 Individuals younger than 18 years of age must be accompanied by a parent.